 Parental kidnapping in Texas carries serious consequences.
 It’s a felony that could land you fines and time in prison.
 It’s also stressful for your children and a mistake you should avoid during a child custody battle.
 And if it is your ex who has refused to relinquish control of your children, the situation can be fraught with anxiety and frustration.

-At Angela Faye Brown & Associates, we have the experience to guide you through child custody disputes where parental kidnapping may be involved.
+At Angela Faye Brown & Associates, we have the experience to guide you through child custody disputes in Texas where parental kidnapping may be involved.
 Contact us today to learn more.

 When Can a Parent Be Charged With Kidnapping His or Her Own Children?